For the time being, all hiring will be done remotely, and work will be done on a hybrid or fully remote schedule, on a case by case basis.

 Undergraduate Student Job Postings

-Undergraduate applications for available postings should be submitted through Handshake for consideration.
+Undergraduate applications for available postings should be submitted through Handshake for consideration, unless otherwise indicated.

 Per federal funding requirements of the Research Experience for Undergraduates (REU) program, students must be a U.S. citizen, U.S. National, or a Permanent Resident of the United States to be eligible for REU positions.